 We spent a couple of days in beautiful Cuenca before crossing over to Peru where we did the 4-day Santa Cruz trek, and Laguna 69 in outdoorsy Huaraz.

 Then we spent a “quiet” Christmas in Lima Peru.
 Lima gets mixed reviews from other travelers.
 Some say they liked it, while some say to spend the least time possible there.
-We found it to be nice city worthy of a few days.
+We found it to be a nice city worthy of a few days.

 We brought in 2018 in Arequipa beginning the evening with a potluck with the other guests at our hostel, each traveler bringing a dish from their own country.
 At the turn of the clock, we joined the celebration at the Plaza de Armas with Liv, a solo traveler from Australia.
-Her parents was with us to bring in the new year.
+Her parents were with us to bring in the new year.
 Together we dodged wayward fireworks and laughed at the antics and reveled in the beauty of the night.